Gaiseric

-Early life and accession
+Gaiseric (c.
+389 – 25 January 477), also known as Geiseric or Genseric (Gaisericus, Geisericus; reconstructed Vandalic: *Gaisarīx) was king of the Vandals and Alans from 428 to 477.
+He ruled over a kingdom and played a key role in the decline of the Western Roman Empire during the 5th century.

+The murder of Roman Emperor Valentinian III, who had betrothed his daughter to Gaiseric's son Huneric, led the Vandal king to invade Italy.
+The invasion culminated in his most famous exploit, the capture and plundering of Rome in June 455.
+Gaiseric repulsed two major attempts by both halves of the Roman Empire to reclaim North Africa, inflicting devastating defeats on the forces of Majorian in 460 and Basiliscus in 468.
+As a result, the Romans abandoned their campaign against the Vandals and concluded peace with Gaiseric.
+Gaiseric died in Carthage in 477 and was succeeded by his son, Huneric.
+Through his nearly fifty years of rule, Gaiseric raised a relatively inconsequential Germanic tribe to the status of a major Mediterranean power.

+Path to kingship

-Gaiseric was an illegitimate son of King Godigisel and a slave woman.
-After his father's death in a battle against the Franks during the Crossing of the Rhine, Gaiseric became the second most powerful man among the Vandals, after the new king, his half-brother Gunderic—long before his more formal accession to the kingship.
+After his father Godigisel's death in a battle against the Franks during the Crossing of the Rhine, Gaiseric became the second most powerful man among the Vandals, only answering to the newly appointed king, his half-brother Gunderic.
+His status as a noble of the king's family occurred before his more formal accession to the kingship.
 Jordanes described Gaiseric in the following manner:

 Gaiseric...was a man of moderate height and lame in consequence of a fall from his horse.
 He was a man of deep thought and few words, holding luxury in disdain, furious in his anger, greedy for gain, shrewd in winning over the barbarians and skilled in sowing the seeds of dissension to arouse enmity.

-After Gunderic's death in 428, Gaiseric became king of the Vandals, continuing the hostilities begun by his brother.
-To this end, he sought ways of increasing the power and wealth of his people, who then resided in the Roman province of Hispania Baetica in southern Hispania.
-The Vandals had suffered greatly from attacks from the more numerous Visigothic federates, and not long after taking power, Gaiseric decided to leave Hispania to this rival Germanic tribe.
-In fact, he seems to have started building a Vandal fleet even before he became king.
-In 429 Gaiseric was attacked by a large force of Suebi under the command of Heremigarius who had managed to take Lusitania.
-This Suebic army was defeated near Mérida and its leader drowned in the Guadiana River while trying to flee.
+Gunderic's death in 428 paved the way for Gaiseric's ascension to king of the Vandals; his rise to power was accompanied by continued hostilities against competing powers begun by his brother.
+He likewise sought ways of increasing the power and wealth of his people (Vandals and some Alans), who then resided in the Roman province of Hispania Baetica in southern Hispania.
+The Vandals had suffered greatly from attacks from the more numerous Visigothic federates, and not long after taking power, Gaiseric decided to leave Hispania to his rivals.
+In fact, he seems to have started building a Vandal fleet for a potential exodus even before he became king.
+Before he could make his move to Africa, Gaiseric was attacked by a large force of Suebi under the command of Heremigarius, who had managed to take Lusitania.
+However, this Suebic army was later defeated during the Battle of Mérida (428) and its leader drowned in the Guadiana River while trying to flee.